An Informed Empathetic Professional Methodology

 Katina’s life experiences across several continents sparked her desire to work with children of other cultures and settings.
 Experiences in her senior high school years in Kenya revealed Katina’s innate passion – cultural anthropology.
 In Kenya Katina lived as the first European in a remote tribal setting where no outsider had been hosted before.

-Upon her return to Australia, Katina enrolled in a double major in anthropology at the University of Queensland.
-The papers she produced during this period provided both theoretical and practical tools for facilitating child enhancement and adjustment through guided “Pretend Play”.
+Upon her return to Australia, Katina enrolled in a double major in anthropology at The University of Queensland.
+The papers she produced during this period provided both theoretical and practical tools for facilitating child enhancement and adjustment through guided “Cultural Play”.

 An Unwavering Commitment

 Katina’s commitment to children and to excellence has never wavered – her life experiences have become tools of understanding and common ground with those whose lives will be forever changed by The Katina Woodruff Children’s Foundation.